Basic full-rate employee pension

-Verified 01 September 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 13 March 2025 - Directorate for Legal and Administrative Information (Prime Minister)

-• To a retirement pension from the Social Security Pension Insurance (referred to as basic pension)
+• To a basic retirement pension from Pension Insurance

-Your basic Social Security Pension Insurance pension is granted at a full rate in one of the following cases:
+The basic pension of the Pension Insurance is granted at a full rate:

 The amount of your additional pension from the Agirc-Arco may also be reduced or increased depending on your age of departure.